 - A scanned copy of your passport as well as a scanned copy of any valid U.S. visa issued within the last 4 years.
 If you do not yet have a passport, you will need to include a copy of your ID card.

 - Three letters of reference.
-Your reference (the person writing the letter of recommendation) should complete and submit the forms through the online platform once you have registered them.
-All candidates should inform their references that all letters must be submitted online by February 8, 2022.
-All letters should be written in English.
-The letters of reference should be written by professors with whom you have studied or pursued research or by someone who has supervised you in work related to your proposed field of study.
-One of the referees should beyour current Ph.D. supervisor endorsing your research in the U.S. Reference letters from your U.S. hosts are not acceptable.
-Please ensure that both pages of the form are completed.
+Your referee (the person writing the letter of recommendation) can complete and submit the available form or a letter on letterhead through the online platform once you have registered him/her.
+All candidates should inform their referees that letters must be submitted online by February 23, 2024.
+Letters should be written in English by professors with whom you have studied or pursued research or by someone who has supervised you in work related to your proposed field of study.
+One of the referees should be your current Ph.D. supervisor endorsing your research in the U.S. Reference letters from your U.S. hosts are not acceptable.

-IMPORTANT DATES FOR 2022-2023 FULBRIGHT AWARDS FOR GREEK VISITING RESEARCH STUDENTS
+IMPORTANT DATES FOR THE 2024-2025 FULBRIGHT AWARDS FOR GREEK PH.D.
+STUDENTS

 All candidates must register during this period